14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 For more about dining on Mitiaro, check out The Complete Travel Guide to Mitiaro.

 Say goodbye to the quieter side of the Cook Islands as you fly back to Rarotonga today.
-We recommend making your way back to Rarotonga a day before departure, not just to spend more time on Raro but just in case there are cancellations or rescheduling of your domestic flight – you wouldn’t want to miss your flight back home, would you?
+We recommend making your way back to Rarotonga a day before departure, not just to spend more time on Raro, but also in case there are cancellations or rescheduling of your domestic flight.
+You wouldn’t want to miss your flight back home, would you?
 Wait, would you?!

 Alternative Rarotonga Accommodations